dixx/nodemcu-rc/README.md

 # nodemcu-rc
-Remote Control using NodeMCU WiFi
+Remote Control using NodeMCU WiFi.
+Client can be found [here](https://github.com/dixx/nodemcu-rc-client).

 ## goal
 Have one or two receivers connected to it and send inputs of some buttons to them via own WiFi.